Bank Loan vs. Freight Factoring

 The dangers of having a bank loan

 For trucking companies with bank loans already in place, be proactive and refer to your loan covenant.
 A loan covenant is a set of conditions in a commercial loan that requires the borrower to fulfill certain conditions or from undertaking certain actions.
 Most borrowers are only vaguely familiar with what a covenant is, let alone how significantly it can impact your business!
 Failure to comply with the terms of the covenant will trigger a bank to withdraw funding and call in the loan.
 Should this happen to your trucking company, the banks typically allow only 10 days for you to get new financing before they pull the trigger and terminate your loan. eCapital has rescued many trucking companies faced with this exact dilemma.
-The smart move is to be prepared and have an alternate funding source ready to go should the bank take such action against your commercial loan.
+The smart move is to be prepared and have an alternative funding source ready to go should the bank take such action against your commercial loan.

 For trucking companies yet to arrange financing, be warned – banks are no longer a reliable source of funding for small to medium-sized businesses.
 Instead, banks will be more focused on lending to larger accounts.
 Corporations with revenues of $100 million and up are easier to manage and more profitable.